maximewel/IA-course/TP2_gen-alg-labyrinth/README.md

 * A value <100 yields diversity problems.
 Even 100 leads to some occasionnal problems
 * A value ~1000 starts to be too much, is long to compute, and yield very divergent results - especially on little grids

 As the algorithm must work on little grids too, a value in the 1000 order is abandonned.
 A little value (<100) impacts the performance of the big grids too much.
-Therefore, a population of 300 is taken.
+Therefore, a population of 300 is taken for grids going from 10\*10 to 40\*40.

 #### Tournament size
 The tournament size represents the number of individuals takent from one cycle to the other.\
 In the tournament selection, the individual choosen are the best amongst a local portion of the population.\
 During test, it is frequent that at the end of phase 1, multiple individuals reach the target (1-5).
 As such, and to ensure diversity throug cycles, we want to take multiple individuals.\
 A value too high retains very bad chromosomes from cycle to cycle.\
-The good compromise is a tournsize of "10", which seems to work well for our grids.
+The good compromise is a tournsize of "30", which seems to work well for our grids.\
+Also, as we have a population of 300, having 30 tournaments means that the chromosomes will compete with 10 other chromosomes.
+It avoids local maximum problems, while keeping some elitism through the next cycle.
+It is generally good to have a population size divisible by the tournament size, to make nice and fair tournaments for all chromosomes.
 ### Mutations probabilities
 The mutations probabilities determines if an indivdual is likely to endure a mutation or a crossover.
 #### Mutation